header-banner-cashewnutproduction.jpg

 Cashew Nuts | How It’s Made

-Brought over from Brazil, nurtured in India and commercialised all over the world, the cashew nut has grown to become an emblem of globalisation.
-Read on to learn more about this cosmopolitan nut, how cashews are processed and how Vietnam came to overtake India as the world’s leading supplier.
+Brought over from Brazil, nurtured in India and commercialised worldwide, the cashew nut has become an emblem of globalisation.
+Read on to learn more about this cosmopolitan nut and how Vietnam came to overtake India as the world’s leading supplier.

 Cashew Nuts Aren’t Really Nuts

-If I were to ask you how cashew nuts are grown and harvested, or what they look like in their shell, would you know?
-The funny thing is, most of us couldn’t pinpoint where our food comes from, or even what it looks like in its natural form.
-The cashew nut is a particularly interesting example of this.
+If I were to ask you how cashew nuts are grown and harvested or what they look like in their shell, would you know?
+The funny thing is, most of us couldn’t pinpoint where our food comes from or even what it looks like in its natural form.
+The cashew nut is a great example of this.

-Cashew nuts come from fruit producing trees.
-The fruit, or ‘cashew apple’, which resembles a bell pepper, is what is called a ‘false fruit’.
-A master of deception, the real fruit dangles from the bottom of the cashew apple, guarding within it a single seed, known to us as a cashew nut.1
+Cashew nuts come from fruit-producing trees.
+The fruit, or ‘cashew apple’, which resembles a bell pepper, is a ‘false fruit’.
+A master of deception, the real fruit dangles from the bottom of the cashew apple, guarding within it a single seed known to us as a cashew nut.1

 A Brief History of Cashew Nuts

 Once the tree had set down roots in India, it soon came to conquer India’s entire coastal region.
-Greedy elephants were largely responsible for propagating the nut – after eating the trees’ fruit and dispersing its seeds across the country’s peninsula in their droppings, in states such as; Maharashtra, Goa, Karnataka, Kerala, Tamil Nadu, Andhra Pradesh, Odisha, and West Bengal.3 This was the beginning of what would grow to become a multibillion dollar global industry today.
+Greedy elephants were largely responsible for propagating the nut – after eating the trees’ fruit and dispersing its seeds across the country’s peninsula in their droppings in states such as Maharashtra, Goa, Karnataka, Kerala, Tamil Nadu, Andhra Pradesh, Odisha, and West Bengal.3 This was the beginning of what would become a multibillion-dollar global industry.

 Cashew Nuts are an Important Export

 It wasn’t until some 400 years after the Portuguese first planted cashew trees on Indian coasts that the nuts’ commercial value was realised.
-Today, cashew nuts have grown to become one of the most valuable processed nuts in global commodity markets, with a market value of 6.27 billion US dollars.4 India plays a big part in this exchange as the world’s second largest supplier after Vietnam, supplying cashews to over 60 countries world-wide.5 In fact, cashew nuts are in the country's top four agricultural products, alongside basmati rice, spices and tea, generating nearly 1 billion USD in foreign exchange.6 The cashew nut industry also has significant social value, providing vital employment to millions of people, especially women.
+Cashew nuts have become one of the most valuable processed nuts in global commodity markets, with a market value of 6.27 billion US dollars.4 India plays a big part in this exchange as the world’s second-largest supplier after Vietnam, supplying cashews to over 60 countries worldwide.5 Cashew nuts are among India's top four agricultural products, alongside basmati rice, spices, and tea, generating nearly USD 1 billion in foreign exchange.6 The cashew nut industry also has significant social value, providing vital employment to millions, especially women.
 A combination of cashew nut farming, processing and exporting can create employment for local farmers and communities all year round.7

 How Cashew Nuts are Processed

-Since whole nuts fetch a prettier price at market, in India, processing has traditionally been done by hand to ensure the highest output of unscathed kernels.8 What many people don't realise, is that cashews go through an extremely elaborate processing system before they arrive neatly packaged at our supermarkets.
+Since whole nuts fetch a better price at market, in India, processing has traditionally been done by hand to ensure the highest output of unscathed kernels.8 What many people don't realise is that cashews go through a highly elaborate processing system before they arrive neatly packaged at our supermarkets.
 Nazneen Kanji, author on the subject, described this to me;

 ‘Cashews are expensive because there is just one nut per fruit.
-Cashews trees have to be farmed, harvested, separated from the false fruit, roasted, cooled, cracked open, peeled, sundried and sorted – and only then can you sell them as raw nuts.
-The amount of value added is incommensurate to the amount of labour that goes into it’.
+Cashew nuts have to be farmed, harvested, separated from the false fruit, roasted, cooled, cracked open, peeled, sundried and sorted – and only then can you sell them as raw nuts.
+The amount of value added is incommensurate to the amount of labour that goes into it.’

-The most difficult step in how cashew nuts are processed is extracting the kidney-bean-shaped nut from its shell, which is labour intensive and requires a skilled workforce - 90% of whom are women and paid negligible wages.
-When cracked open, the shell oozes a highly corrosive oil referred to as CNSL or ‘cashew nut shell liquid’.
-This oil, when in contact with skin, causes burns and sores which often present health risks for workers.9
+The most difficult step in processing cashew nuts is extracting the kidney-bean-shaped nut from its shell, which is labour-intensive and requires a skilled workforce - 90% of whom are women and paid negligible wages.
+When cracked open, the shell oozes a highly corrosive oil called CNSL or ‘cashew nut shell liquid’.
+This oil, when in contact with the skin, causes burns and sores, which often present health risks for workers.9

 Read Cashew Nuts: The Hidden Cost of Production